Site last updated: Friday, November 22, 2024

 Natali called Butler “the capital of Trump country.”

-“What happened that awful day will forever shape the trajectory of our future,” Geyer said.
+“What happened that awful day will forever shape the trajectory of our future,” she said.
 “We learned a lot about the evil we face.
 We learned a lot about gutsy leadership, and I believe that many of us learned a lot about ourselves in the face of heartbreaking loss, remarkable heroism and personal resolve to stand up, stay calm and fight, fight, fight for our country.”

 “We are excited to show you our hearts, our love for country and our fearless spirit that will help carry President Trump and Sen. JD Vance to victory,” she said.
 “No longer will Butler County be remembered by an assassin’s bullet.
 Instead, we will solidify our legacy in history as the little town with a big heart that is working to heal, that is unified in purpose and is motivated to save this country.”